OpenCyphal-Garage/yakut-native/DESIGN.md

 class RPCClient
 {
 public:
     /// Returns the response object on success, empty on timeout. virtual std::expected<std::optional<Object>, Error> call(const dsdl::Object& obj,
                                                              const std::chrono::microseconds timeout) = 0;
 };

 /// The daemon always has the standard file server running.
-/// This interface can be used to configure it. class FileServerController
+/// This interface can be used to configure it.
+/// It is not possible to stop the server; the closest alternative is to remove all root directories. class FileServerController
 {
 public:
     /// When the file server handles a request, it will attempt to locate the path relative to each of its root
     /// directories.
 See Yakut for a hands-on example.
-	/// The daemon will canonicalize the path and resolve symlinks. virtual std::expected<void, Error> add_root(const std::string_view directory);
+    /// The daemon will canonicalize the path and resolve symlinks.
+    /// The same path may be added multiple times to avoid interference across different clients. virtual std::expected<void, Error> add_root(const std::string_view directory);

-	/// Does nothing if such root does not exist.
+    /// Does nothing if such root does not exist (no error reported).
+    /// If such root is listed more than once, only one copy is removed.
     /// The daemon will canonicalize the path and resolve symlinks. virtual std::expected<void, Error> remove_root(const std::string_view directory);

+    /// The returned paths are canonicalized.
+The entries are not unique. virtual std::expected<std::pmr::vector<std::pmr::string>, Error> list_roots() const;
 };

 /// A helper for invoking the uavcan.node.ExecuteCommand service on the specified remote nodes.